DYNAMIQ IN THE NEWS: MODERN TRACKING TOOLS FOR A MOBILE WORKFORCE

 There can also be pre-set multiple parameters and geofences which automatically alert a specified distribution list.
 For example a geofence can be set around a forbidden travel area and if the employee enters, it will send a message to the traveller, and their employer, to turn around and go back.

 Implementing smart tracking devices with adequate protocols and allowing your people to switch off devices when they’re off the clock will meet your duty of care obligations and keep your travellers’ privacy concerns at bay.

-For more information on new ways to monitor your travellers, attend our webinar on September 21, Terrorism and Duty of Care - Best Practice Response.
+For more information on new ways to monitor your travellers, download our webinar, Terrorism and Duty of Care - Best Practice Response.

-Dynamiq will look at strategies to keep employees safe - both inside and outside the office.
+Dynamiq looked at strategies to keep employees safe - both inside and outside the office.

 You will learn about:

 What would normally happen during a terror incident

 Preparation and prevention strategies

 Ways to track, monitor and communicate with your people during an incident.